lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Without evolution, we'd be stabbing in the dark as to whether a particular animal would serve as a good model for our *in vivo* testing, which would mean significantly fewer successful drugs and therapies passing the animal testing phase.

-Importantly, medicine is complicated, and evolution is not the only factor in determining suitability!
+Importantly, medicine is complicated, and evolution is not the only factor in determining suitability.
 In some diseases where there are relevant genotypic differences, mouse models are *not* effective representatives of humans, most notably cancer.
 Most cancer treatments animal-tested in mice fail in humans (more so than other drugs).
 In mice, [telomeres are longer than in humans due to stronger telomerase activity](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/), which reduces the contribution of cellular senescence to age-related cancers, making them less relevant for human studies.
 Telomerase repression is an evolutionary control measure for high body-mass mammals that compensates between longevity and cancer risk.

 Another example is the fact that heart xenotransplants predominantly use pigs as donors rather than chimpanzees, despite the latter's closed relatedness.
 Chimps carry viruses that are deadly to humans and are prohibitively impractical and unethical to keep in captivity for organ donation.
 Chimp hearts are also too small for human patients, as we are endurance-adapted with large cardiac output while chimps are not.
+[Chimps in general are rarely useful models for humans despite their genetic similarity](https://journals.sagepub.com/doi/10.1177/026119291103900608), due to a variety of specific differences.
 Pigs happen to have the right sized hearts and are far easier to domesticate.
 Genetic engineering of the pigs is required to remove the proteins that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed.

-- Transgenic mice
-- Knockout mice
-- *C. elegans* and *D. melanogaster* for developmental studies

 ### Protein Folding Prediction